caseytechschool-cts/MIT-APP-INVENTOR-TUTORIAL/Tutorial#1/readme.md

 9. Navigate to the `Blocks` screen and click on the backpack icon.
 Drag and drop the saved code into the code area.
 10. **You are done!** Test the app to ensure the button now operates smoothly without any jumping issues.

-## Extension activity 2
+## Extension activity 2: Adding sound asset to the app
-The next posible activity could be adding a sound assest.
-Follow these steps to add a sound file with the button component.
+For an additional enhancement, let's integrate a sound asset into the app.
+Follow these straightforward steps to incorporate a sound file along with the button component.

-1. From the left panel, Click on the `Media` tab and drag and drop `Sound` component on the screen.
-Sound is a *non visible* component, so you cannot see anything on the screen.
+1. Navigate to the left panel (Panel 1) and click on the `Media` tab.
+Drag and drop the `Sound` component onto the screen.
+Note that the sound component is non-visible, so you won't see any changes on the screen.
-2. Upload a **WAV** sound file, the same as you have uploaded the image file.
+2. Upload a **WAV** sound file, similar to how you uploaded the image file.
-    > You will find a sound file (`switch-1.wav`) inside the `media` folder.
+   > Locate the sound file (`switch-1.wav`) within the `media` folder.
-3. Click on the `Sound1` from the `Components` tree and from the `Properties` panel, select the uploaded sound file as a `Source`.
+3. Click on `Sound1` in the `Components` tree.
+From the `Properties` panel, select the uploaded sound file as the `Source`.
-4. Move to the `Blocks` tab and click on the `Sound1` and drag `call Sound1.Play`.
+4. Switch to the `Blocks` tab and click on `Sound1`.
+Drag the `call Sound1.Play` block.
-5. Move the `Play` block inside the `if` and `else` part.
-The final code looks like the below.
+5. Move the `Play` block inside both the `if` and `else` parts of the existing code.
+The final code should resemble the image below:
 ![block 5](media/blocks4.png)

-<p align='center'> All done!!! </p>
+**All done!!!**